vibqetowi/2025-KPMG-Data-Challenge/README.md

 - **Formula**: $\text{EV} = \text{AC} \times \text{CPI}$
 - **Purpose**: Represents the actual value of work completed, adjusted by the Cost Performance Index (CPI) to reflect efficiency and cost-effectiveness.
 - **Note**: With a fixed CPI assumption of 0.98, Earned Value is effectively Actual Cost discounted by 2%, reflecting an expected level of efficiency.
+In production environments, this would be further refined using the VEC to account for actual financial performance.

 #### Cost Performance Index (CPI)